That first Christmas in 1914 must have been bewildering for young soldiers of all nationalities.

 Every little package from home would have been welcome – and that’s where the Trench cake came into its own.

-It was a basic home-made fruit cake, baked with love and sent out (for the princely sum of 1 shilling and fourpence) along with hand-knitted mittens and socks to the troops on the front-line.
+It was a basic home-made fruit cake, baked with love by wives and girlfriends then sent out (for the princely sum of 1 shilling and fourpence) along with hand-knitted mittens and socks to the troops on the front-line.